mkohana/mkohana.github.io/content/home/about.md

   course = "B.Eng"
   institution = "Seikei University" year = 2008

 +++

 # Biography

-Masaki Kohana is an assistant professor at Computer System Lab, Seikei University.
+Masaki Kohana is an assistant professor at Ibaraki University from Feb 2017.
+He was an assistant professor at Department of Computer and Information Science, Seikei Univeristy from Apr 2013 to Jan 2017.
 His research interests includes web-based systems, parallel and distributed systems, and text mining.